openpharma/rbqmR/README.md

       )
     )
   )
-#> Warning: The following aesthetics were dropped during statistical transformation: size
+#> Warning: The following aesthetics were dropped during statistical transformation: size.
 #> ℹ This can happen when ggplot fails to infer the correct grouping structure in
 #>   the data.
 #> ℹ Did you forget to specify a `group` aesthetic or to convert a numerical